Home » Recipe Index » Air Fryer Recipes

 Instructions

-• Trim the ribs, if necessary, and spray or rub them with cooking oil, then sprinkle the ribs with the seasoning, massaging in it on all sides.
+• Slice and trim the ribs, spray or rub them with cooking oil, then sprinkle the ribs with the seasoning, massaging it in on all sides.

 • Place the country-style ribs in the air fryer in an even layer.
-Cook for 20 minutes, flipping once halfway through at the 10-minute mark.
+Cook them for 20 minutes, flipping once halfway through the cooking time.

-• When the timer goes off, brush them with a thin layer of BBQ sauce, then place them back in the basket and cook for 5-8 more minutes.
+• Pull them from the air fryer and brush them with a thin layer of BBQ sauce.
+Place them back in the air fryer and cook for 5-8 more minutes.

 • Serve with additional BBQ sauce.